 96. Thence, the purpose of wisdom is to provide us, with consistent thoughts and notions that are fully developed.

-97. This unique occurrence is concurrent to the revolving interaction, between the mind and intuition.
+97. This unique occurrence is concurrent to the revolving interaction, between the power of the mind and intuition.

 98. We are insistent in our pursuit to gain wisdom, and search for its elusive attainment.

-99. I believe that we can achieve wisdom, through the deliberation of our thoughts, if we attempt to establish those thoughts into variables of information.
+99. I believe that we can achieve wisdom, through the deliberation of our thoughts, if we attempt to establish those thoughts into variables of information and are not nullifidians.

 100. If we accept that intrinsic concept of this philosophy, then we should not limit our interpretation of logos.
 In the end wisdom is knowledge and the endless fountain of logic.